kovacsbalu/WazeRouteCalculator/README.md

 Region is used for address searching.
 Setting base coord parameter.
 (Removed from route server selection.
 Looping through all route servers.)

+`vehicle_type` is also optional, and defaults to "CAR". `vehicle_type` can be one of:

+- CAR or TAXI
+- MOTORCYCLE

+Time to destination will be adjusted based on the mode of transport.

 ### Multiple routes

 You can get multiple routes using the `route.calc_all_routes_info()` function: